michaeljoseph04/gis_intro/ReadMe.md

   filter(year == "2018") %>%
   select(-date)
 ```
-Next, I take the resulting collisions data frame (actually, a tibble) and turn it into a `sf` object.
+Next, I take the resulting collisions data frame and turn it into a `sf` object.
 The City of Seattle confirms that the coordinate reference system is the same as the shapefile of the neighborhoods (WGS-84 or EPSG:4326), and so I set it to the crs variable I extracted from that shapefile:
 ```
 collisions_sf <- st_as_sf(collisions,
                    coords = c('x', 'y'),